Jump To

 Sight

-Although they have excellent senses of hearing and smell, pigs have poor vision, especially directly in front of them.
-They have limited ability to focus on subjects compared to humans.
+Although they have excellent senses of hearing and smell, pigs have poor vision, especially directly in front of them and have limited ability to focus on subjects compared to humans.
 Therefore, if a pig is relying upon vision to see you or explore an area they haven’t been in before, they may be more hesitant and uncomfortable than usual.
 Give them extra time and a gentle touch if you need to bring them into a new space!

 Surprise